project-fifo/docs/chunter/configuration.rst

 Configuration file
 ##################

-`Chunter <../chunter.html>`_'s configuration file is located in `/opt/chunter/etc/chunter.conf`.
+`Chunter's <../chunter.html>`_ configuration file is located in `/opt/chunter/etc/chunter.conf`.
 It is automatically generated on the first install and will not be overwritten on updates.
 None the less the newst version of the file is always located in `/opt/chunter/etc/chunter.conf.example`.

-In addition `Chunter <../chunter.html>`_ keeps a file `/opt/chunter/etc/hostid` that helps identifying the host thorught udpates, hostname changes, and reinstallations.
+In addition Chunter keeps a file `/opt/chunter/etc/hostid` that helps identifying the host throughout updates, hostname changes, and reinstallations.

 The configuration file is documented inline but we'll go over some more interesting settings here.